betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/ForDummies.md

     .WillRepeatedly(Return(200));
 ```

-says that the `turtle` object's `GetX()` strategy will be called five times, it will return 100 the first time, 150 the second time, and then 200 every time.
+says that the `turtle` object's `GetX()` schedulingStrategy will be called five times, it will return 100 the first time, 150 the second time, and then 200 every time.
 Some people like to call this style of syntax a Domain-Specific Language (DSL).

 **Note:** Why do we use a macro to do this?
 It serves two purposes: first it makes expectations easily identifiable (either by `grep` or by a human reader), and second it allows Google Mock to include the source file location of a failed expectation in messages, making debugging easier.